Marcos Jr. stresses need for solid evidence in corruption cases

-Marcos stressed the importance of following the law and building legitimate cases, even when dealing with individuals believed to be guilty.
+Marcos emphasized the necessity of following the law and building legitimate cases, even when dealing with individuals presumed guilty.

 Topics in this story